Nine to Get Ready

-Nine to Get Ready is an album by the jazz saxophonist and composer Roscoe Mitchell, recorded in 1997 and released on the ECM label.
+Nine to Get Ready is an album by jazz saxophonist and composer Roscoe Mitchell recorded in May 1997 and released on ECM in 1999.
+The nonet features brass section Hugh Ragin and George Lewis, and double-rhythm section Matthew Shipp and Craig Taborn, Jaribu Shahid and William Parker, and Tani Tabbal and Gerald Cleaver.

 Reception

 The AllMusic review by Scott Yanow stated: "The performances are mostly concise, emphasize ensembles (it is difficult to believe that the two rhythm sections are playing simultaneously) and are sometimes surprisingly mellow although there are intense moments.
 None of the original pieces are that memorable but the overall mood is haunting and at times jubilant.
-An intriguing addition to Roscoe Mitchell's discography".
+An intriguing addition to Roscoe Mitchell's discography."